Totoro700/among-us-screen-saver/README.md

 you need `amongus.png` next to the src file (`screensaver.py`) or exe file (`screensaver.exe`) for it to work

+you can make it full screen, but once you change the size again, it'll get stuck (just re run again)

 ## how to use

 go to `./bin`